Frequently asked questions¶

-- When is the general availability release of Anaconda Enterprise v5?
+- When was the general availability release of Anaconda Enterprise v5?

 - Which notebooks or editors does Anaconda Enterprise support?